Evaluation strategy: Call by need

 Call by need is a memoized variant of call by name, where, if the function argument is evaluated, that value is stored for subsequent use.
 If the argument is pure (i.e., free of side effects), this produces the same results as call by name, saving the cost of recomputing the argument.

 Haskell is a well-known language that uses call-by-need evaluation.
-Because evaluation of expressions may happen arbitrarily far into a computation, Haskell only supports side effects (such as mutation) via the use of monads.
+Because evaluation of expressions may happen arbitrarily far into a computation, Haskell supports only side effects (such as mutation) via the use of monads.
 This eliminates any unexpected behavior from variables whose values change prior to their delayed evaluation.

 In R's implementation of call by need, all arguments are passed, meaning that R allows arbitrary side effects.